Arthur Rhames: Biography

-Although these performances won Rhames a great deal of audience acclaim, and even his own Guitar World profile, backstage tensions between Arthur and the concerts' headliner emerged: Coryell refused to acknowledge him as a guitarist, referring to Rhames only as "the piano player."
+Although these performances won Rhames audience acclaim, and even his own Guitar World profile, backstage tensions between Arthur and the concerts' headliner emerged: Coryell refused to acknowledge him as a guitarist, referring to Rhames only as "the piano player."
 After five or six shows, they left the tour.
 Nevertheless, Arthur made a cameo appearance as a session player on Coryell's 1978 solo album, Difference.